isaacattuah/isaacattuah/README.md

 ### Hi There! 👋🏿
 - 👨🏾   My name is Isaac Attuah.
-- 🚌   I'm currently majoring in Computer Science and minoring in Mathematics at the University of Miami.
+- 🚌   I'm currently working as a Cloud Technical Resident in Google Cloud
-- 🌱   Learning Flutter, R and C#.
+- 🌱   Learning Terraform, Ruby and JS.
 - 🤝   Looking to collaborate on educational and sustainability-based projects.

 ### How To Reach Me